 Several approaches exist for estimating confidence in parameter estimates.
 For some basic distributions, such as the binomial, a closed form solution to standard errors exists from general likelihood theory and thus we can directly solve for the sampling variance around the estimator.
 However, for more complex models, such as those commonly used in phylogenetic comparative methods, there are no closed form solutions for confidence intervals.
 A second option would be to examine the curvature at the peak of the likelihood surface to quantify the information contained in the dataset.
 Under assumptions of normality, the curvature can be used to derive confidence intervals (Edwards 1984).
 However, when those assumptions are broken (e.g., non-linearity, non-symmetry of error) this method will give incorrect estimates of the uncertainty (Wieland et al. 2021).
 The parametric bootstrap is able to produce confidence intervals for parameters without closed form solutions to maximum likelihood equations at the cost of increased computational effort (Efron 1987).
 This useful method has been applied in comparative methods to some degree (Felsenstein 1985; Boettiger et al. 2012; Jhwueng 2013), but perhaps owing to the computational effort required has not seen wide application.
 In cases where the true model is much more complex than the fitted model (essentially always true) simulated datasets may also be less messy than the empirical dataset: simulating under a normal distribution will produce estimates clustered around the peak, hiding any problems from the empirical likelihood surface being nearly bimodal, for example.
 Bayesian approaches will also naturally lead to an estimate of uncertainty if the underlying Markov chain runs well (Carlin and Chib 1995).
 Even weakly informative priors also could tend to obscure cases where the data are providing no insight into the fit (Alfaro and Holder 2006).
 Finally, using profile likelihoods one could examine univariate uncertainty by holding all parameters but one parameter at their maximum likelihood estimate (MLE) and varying the focal parameter (Venzon and Moolgavkar 1988; Meyer and Hill 1992; Murphy and Van Der Vaart 2000).
 However, this approach may be problematic if there is a ridge in multivariate parameter space which would not be noticed when considering parameters univariately.

-The ideal way to assess the joint confidence intervals of several parameters would be to examine every possible value of the parameters.
-Unfortunately, this is usually not a viable option due to computational limits, so approximations are necessary.
-Here we introduce the R package Dentist (R Core Team 2022).
-Dentist works by denting the likelihood surface in order to assess confidence around a particular point estimate by examining the shape of the multivariate likelihood surface.
+An additional challenge for estimating confidence intervals is that most modern phylogenetic comparative methods involve estimating several potentially interacting parameters (O’Meara, 2012).
+Estimating confidence intervals for each parameter independently may lead to an underestimation of the overall uncertainty of the confidence region (Draper and Smith, 1998).
+Here we introduce the R package dentist (R Core Team 2022). dentist works by denting the likelihood surface in order to assess confidence around a particular point estimate by examining the shape of the multivariate likelihood surface.
 This allows us to detect ridges in the likelihood surface which may be hidden by the assumptions of analytic approaches or may be missed from the computational limitations of other approaches.
+To approximate confidence regions, dentist relies on Wilk's theorem which states that -2 times the natural log of the ratio of the likelihoods at the null hypothesis and the maximum likelihood estimate follows a chi-square distribution with degrees of freedom equal to the difference in the number of parameters of the null and alternative hypotheses (Owen, 1988; Wilks, 1938).
 We apply dentist algorithms to several phylogenetic comparative R packages and demonstrate how it can be used for the generation of confidence intervals for any set of parameters for which a likelihood function is available.
-To that end, we discuss the summary and plotting functions within Dentist as well as how to interpret “good” or “bad” parameter estimates.
+To that end, we discuss the summary and plotting functions within dentist as well as how to interpret “good” or “bad” parameter estimates.

 2 | Theory and usage